TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 ### 1. No Expectations

 Living in the present moment with minimal influence of linear regression of past experiences.
-Because only this way we can learn something new, or [rather unlearn](https://zenhabits.net/unschoolery/) patterns, that no more work.
-This will be a huge challange for disruptive changes in AI itself.
+Because only this way we can learn something new, or [rather unlearn](https://zenhabits.net/unschoolery/) patterns that work no more.
+This will be a huge challenge for disruptive changes in AI itself.

 This is super difficult because neural networks naturally tend to build on experience.
 How can you recognize an apple?
-Because your parents showed you 300 times and apple and said "apple".
+Because your parents showed you an apple 300 times and said "apple".
 How can we remove such expectations and still be able to live in society?

 ### 2. Re-validate Core-Beliefs from Time to Time

 In my first 6 years, I probably learned dichotomic perception of worlds.
 This is good and this is bad, nothing like "it depends", "well sometimes" or "you and somebody else might be different persons".

 With these base-stones I've decided that alcohol is bad, social networks are for stupid people and that I know best what everybody needs to do.
 I tried to re-evaluate this from time to time, but it wasn't until 25 years and my first child, till I really started.
 Why?
-Because I realized I'll just copy-paste to him all my believes, whether I want it or not.
+Because I realized I'll just copy-paste to him all my beliefs, whether I want it or not.
 Did I want him to be like me?
 Yes, of course.
-But do I wanted to believe in dichotomic worlds of ego?
+But did I want to believe in dichotomic worlds of ego?
 Not at all.

 Since that moment I started to think what kind of son I'd like to have and started to move from personal benefits, more and more to the community, the power of united group over individual hedonist and communication with people with different values than I have.